VikShepo/remarkable_keep-docs-alive/README.md

 ## Important tradeoff

 There is no stable, documented headless API for literally opening every PDF, EPUB, and notebook in the background over SSH on both current device families.
 This implementation uses metadata refresh plus sync confirmation instead.
 That is much less brittle than screen-coordinate automation and is the safer option to keep running after OS updates.

+## Warning!
+Warning: Use this tool at your own risk.
+I provide it without any warranty, and I am not responsible for corrupted data, deleted notes, sync issues, or any other damage or data loss that may result from its use.